moby/moby/docs/reference/commandline/daemon.md

       --mtu=0                                Set the containers network MTU
       --disable-legacy-registry              Do not contact legacy registries
-      -p, --pidfile="/var/run/docker.pid"    Path to use for daemon PID file --registry-mirror=[]                   Preferred Docker registry mirror
+      -p, --pidfile="/var/run/docker.pid"    Path to use for daemon PID file --raw-logs                             Output logs with timestamps and no coloring --registry-mirror=[]                   Preferred Docker registry mirror
       -s, --storage-driver=""                Storage driver to use
       --selinux-enabled                      Enable selinux support